evshiron/rendrok/README.md

-  login   Log in with render.com api key ls      List existing rendrok services rm      Remove a rendrok service serve   Serve a port via a rendrok service logout  Log out and clean up config help    Print this message or the help of the given subcommand(s)
+  login   Log in with render.com api key ls      List existing rendrok services rm      Remove a rendrok service serve   Serve a port via rendrok service logout  Log out and clean up config help    Print this message or the help of the given subcommand(s)